ksteckert/ring-pi/README.md

 The `refreshToken` will expire every so often (~ 2 weeks).
 This is goverened by Ring.
 As far as I know Ring is a closed system, so there isn't a way to get a permanent API key.
 I run this on my system once a week with the `auth` flag to push a new refreshToken to my Raspberry Pi.

-Do you want to update the token w/o arming/disarming, run it with `status`:
+Do you want to update the token without arming/disarming, run it with `status`:
 ```
 ring status auth [srv]
 ```